digital-asset/docs.daml.com/docs/3.1/README.md

 ### Dependencies

-The `versions.json` file in this folder defines the dependencies used by this version of the docs:
+The `versions.json` file in this folder defines the dependencies used by this version of the docs.
+For example:

 ```json
 {